 Once you are ready, clean the surface area that will be stripped of paint so that it is free of dirt and debris.

 A good wipe down will ensure that the area is ready for work.

 Shake the paint stripper in the can or container first, then pour a little into a pot or other shallow container.

 Remember to have your gloves on as you apply a small amount to a disposable brush.
 Once you are through, get rid of the brush.

-Use a small amount of paint stripper and apply it to a small portion of the area you want covered.
+Use a small amount of paint stripper and apply it to a small portion of the area you want to be covered.

 By starting small, you can gauge how effective the paint stripper is in removing the unwanted paint.
 Plus, it is easier to work with smaller areas at least at first.

 Thick applications of paint stripper formula are recommended, so be sure to cover the entire area with the proper amount.